CivicActions/accessibility/pages/home.md

   link:
     text: Link to more about that priority
     href: /link/
-  content: CivicActions Accessibility is where CivicActions team members and our partners learn from and support one another to make digital government services more accessible for everyone.
+  content: CivicActions Accessibility is an open project and community for CivicActions team members and the community.
+We want this resource to be useful to our team, our clients, our partners, but also people who want to improving accessibility on the web.

 tagline: We're open.
 intro: |